prometheus/alertmanager/docs/configuration.md

     - team="frontend"

   # All alerts with the service=inhouse-service label match this sub-route.
-  # the alert will be mute during offhours and holidays time intervals.
+  # the route will be muted during offhours and holidays time intervals.
   # even if it match, it will continue to the next sub-route
   - receiver: 'dev-pager'
     matchers: